 The Holy City, the New Jerusalem that God sets up on the new earth (vs. 1), will “shine with the glory of God” (21:11).
 The Father and the Son will live forever “among the people” (vs. 3) that have been redeemed by faith in the Lord.
 And no longer will the sun’s light be needed, “for the glory of God gives it light, and the Lamb [Jesus] is its lamp” (vs. 23).

 You can guarantee that you will experience and participate in these remarkable events.
 How?
 Come to Jesus Christ in faith and repentance.
 Receive Him as your Lord and Savior.
 Then live your life devoted to “Christ in you, the hope of glory.”
-There is indescribable glory in heaven awaiting you.
-Your guarantee of that, the Source of this great hope, is a personal relationship of salvation with Jesus Christ the Savior.
-Come to Him, love and serve Him with all your heart, and rejoice in the great hope of heaven’s glories.
+There is indescribable, eternal glory in heaven awaiting you.
+Your guarantee of that, the Source of this great hope, is a personal relationship of salvation with Jesus Christ the Savior and Lord.
+Come to Him, love and serve Him with all your heart, and rejoice in the great hope of heaven’s glory.

 As we close, remember our opening verse — “You will guide me with Your counsel and afterward receive me to glory" (Psalm 73:24).
 The hope of that — a certain hope! — is Jesus the Savior, who died and rose again so that you may be saved and experience eternal glory in His presence.